-- Stimulate the liver to get rid of toxins.
+- Stimulate your liver to get rid of toxins

-Detox therapies are most commonly recommended because of exposure to toxic chemicals in the environment or diet.
-These include pollutants, synthetic chemicals, heavy metals and other harmful compounds.
+Detox therapies are most commonly recommended because of potential exposure to toxic chemicals in the environment or your diet.
+These include pollutants, synthetic chemicals, heavy metals, and other harmful compounds.

-Bottom Line: Detoxes are short-term interventions designed to eliminate toxins from the body.
-They are claimed to help with various health problems.
+Detoxes are short-term interventions designed to eliminate toxins from your body.
+They’re claimed to aid various health problems.

-There are many ways to do a detox diet, ranging from total starvation fasts and juicing to simpler food modifications.
+There are many ways to do a detox diet — ranging from total starvation fasts to simpler food modifications.

 - Fasting for 1–3 days.